You can manually create a PySpark DataFrame using

 root |-- _1: string (nullable = true) |-- _2: string (nullable = true)

-toDF() has another signature which takes arguments for custom column names as shown below.
+toDF() method with column names as arguments as shown below.

 root |-- language: string (nullable = true) |-- users: string (nullable = true)